BKR or EVR: What Does a Mortgage Lender Really See?

 • rejection is recorded

-• subsequent processes become more difficult
+• follow-up processes become more difficult

 • negotiating position deteriorates

-By having it assessed in advance:
+By having it tested in advance:

-• you avoid unnecessary rejections
+• you prevent unnecessary rejections

 • you increase your chance of success